mlflow/mlflow/docs/source/models.rst

 ^^^^^^^^^^^^^^^^^^^^
 The :py:mod:`mlflow.pyfunc` module provides :py:func:`save_model() <mlflow.pyfunc.save_model>` and
-:py:func:`log_model() <mlflow.pyfunc.log_model>` utilities for creating MLflow models with the ``python_function`` flavor that contain arbitrary user-specified code and *artifact* (file) dependencies.
-These artifact dependencies may include serialized models produced by any Python ML library.
+:py:func:`log_model() <mlflow.pyfunc.log_model>` utilities for creating MLflow models with the ``python_function`` flavor that contain  user-specified code and *artifact* (file) dependencies.
+These artifact dependencies may include serialized models produced by any Python MLlibrary.

 Because these custom models contain the ``python_function`` flavor, they can be deployed to any of MLflow's supported production environments, such as SageMaker, AzureML, or local